American Shared Hospital Services (NYSEAMERICAN:AMS) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note released on Wednesday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued to investors on Friday.
+The firm issued a hold rating on the stock.

 Hedge Funds Weigh In On American Shared Hospital Services